raypulver/kat-cr/README.md

 This will install an executable `kickass` to your `PATH`.

-If you want to use it is as a module, install it to your project with
+To use as a module, install to your project with

 ```
 npm install --save kat-cr